forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-example-prompts.md

 ## Edit a Prompt and Regenerate Output

 A well designed prompt is key to getting a good response from Einstein.
 We encourage you to modify your prompts until you get Apex code that helps you complete your task at hand.
+Use **Retry** and **Accept** option that's available when you use `Einstein: Generate Code`command from the command palette.

 For example, the prompt, "_Write code to provide the ability to update the FirstName for a list of users_" generates the following response:

 ```
 public with sharing class AccountService {